 I graduated from the Ensimag (engineering school in applied mathematics and computer science) in 2015.

 I then obtained my PhD in applied mathematics in 2018 at the Jean Kuntzmann Laboratory in Grenoble, France.
 I was under the supervision of Dominique Attali, Quentin Mérigot and Boris Thibert and worked on solving inverse problems arising in optics using methods based on semi-discrete optimal transport and tools from computational geometry (such as Laguerre and Power diagrams).
-See the figure below for an example of such optical component.
+The figure below illustrates one of the problems I worked on.

-I am now a postdoctoral researcher at the LIRIS laboratory under the supervision of Tristan Roussillon.
-I am working on improving plane-probing algorithms for estimating normal vectors of digital planes.
+I was also a postdoctoral researcher at the LIRIS laboratory under the supervision of Tristan Roussillon.
+I worked on improving plane-probing algorithms for estimating normal vectors on digital planes and digital surfaces.

 On a less serious side, I'm quite interested in the Japanese language, click here if you want to know more.